 But I will never regret choosing into DFWCon.
 I will never regret forming these friendships that span over half a decade (with many more to come!).

-Because here is what I’ve learned… as we lean into growth opportunities for ourselves and our writing, we meet others who are leaning in too.
+Because here is what I’ve learned… as we lean into growth opportunities for ourselves and our sacred creation, we meet others who are leaning in too.
 We create bonds with people on the same road.
 People who want the same thing.
 People who are willing to sit with us in our dark nights of the soul and then encourage us toward the bright new horizon.

 That’s what we wanted, those many years ago.
 Just a small group of women fiction writers with big dreams to change the world.